 Are solar-powered cars still just a dream?
 You tell me.
 We did however manage to make a golf cart that is completely regenerative.
 We never plug it in.
 The solar panel acts as a roof and is attached with Unistrut.
+Watch our build video below and read more details about how to make your own!

 - 300W Solar Panel